 Consent for email follow ups

+This is something you will need to consult a lawyer on for your particular circumstances.
+If you are building websites, it is arguable that email reminders to your clients are a “legitimate concern” of yours and are in the best interests of your clients (so that you can complete their website).
+I would recommend completing a “legitimate interests assessment” and store this away in case you ever need documentation to show during an audit.
 If the follow ups do not form a legitimate concern and you need to get consent, you can add a checkbox to get consent.
 Only after that is selected should you enable follow ups for that request.

 - Using CRMs and the GDPR - by SalesFlare